ZhengdaoZhang/my-study/english/README.md

 T: Wow, that's a long time.
 Is she a strict person?
 A: She's very easygoing, actually.
 She's serious when it comes to work but also has a good sense of humor.
 She's fair and supportive, always willing to help and answer questions.
 T: She sounds like a great person.
 I should have a chat with her sometime.

+### Dialogue 3: Talking about Jeff

+T: I got this message saying I must talk with Jeff from the Security department.Do you know him?
+S: Yeah, I've seen him around.
+He's responsible for security operations in our company.
+He's been with us for some time, nearly 10 years.
+He's tall and has curly hair.
+He always has this vigilant look, probably a result of this job.
+T: He sounds like a dedicated professional.
+I've always wondered what the folks in security do around here.
+What are his responsibility?
+S: He makes sure the company's data and facilities are secure. monitors access controls. and conducts investigations when needed.
+He also ensure that everyone follows security procedures.
+T: Ah, speaking of procedures, is there anything he's told you that we need to do when it comes to office security?
+S: Yes, there is one thing he emphasizes: you mustn't share your access codes or passwords with anyone.
+Security is a big deal for him.
+T: Understandable.
+Well, thanks.
+S: No problem.
+If you ever need any security tips, you really must talk to Jeff.